Alo-koder/lit_rev/My experiments.md

 * Estimate F- ion transport.
 Can their local concentration be time-dependent? (most likely no)
 * Measure the SiO_x layer for both cases and compare!?
-* Estimate system's inductance (❓I think this was already attempted❓).
+* Estimate system's impedance (❓I think this was already attempted❓).
 In principle, this can be done by integrating current peaks caused by U pert.
 How much time does it take for the system to catch up?